flofreud/pg-schema-diff/README.md

 Install globally with `npm`

 ```
-npm install dbdiff -g
+npm install pg-schema-diff -g
 ```

 # Usage

 ```
-dbdiff \
+pg-schema-diff \
   postgres://user:pass@host[:port]/dbname1 \
+  schemaname1 \
-  postgres://user:pass@host[:port]/dbname2
+  postgres://user:pass@host[:port]/dbname2 \
+  schemaname2
 ```

+The first database connection string and schema name describe the ‘current schema’.
+The second pair describe the ‘future schema’.
+The output describes the commands required to move from the current schema to the future schema.

 # Caveats

-Some statements may fail or may produce data loss depending on the data stored in the target database.
+Some statements may fail or may produce data loss depending on the data stored in the target schema.
 For example:

 ## Dropping tables and columns

-`dbdiff` will generate `DROP TABLE` and `DROP COLUMN` statements.
+`pg-schema-diff` will generate `DROP TABLE` and `DROP COLUMN` statements.
 Make sure you want to drop those tables / columns.

 ## Changing the data type of existing columns